 Hardy broad bean varieties such as ‘Aquadulce Claudia’ can be sown outside now.
 Make sure you protect your sowings from pigeons, or they will eat your crops.
-As the weather gets colder it is worth protecting the crop with fleece or Enviromesh, which will provide extra protection from the elements as well as any cheeky pigeons.
+As the weather gets colder it is worth protecting the crop with fleece or Enviromesh, which will provide extra protection from the elements, as well as any cheeky pigeons!

 Think ahead and select a site to grow your runner beans next summer, choose an area with deep soil, in a sunny, but sheltered spot.
 Runner beans produce their own nitrogen in nodules that grow on their roots, these nodules add to the soils fertility, enabling the runner beans to grow in the same spot each year.
 Runner beans really benefit from a traditionally prepared trench, which which increase your soil’s water holding capacity and provide additional nutrients.

 To prepare bean trenches: dig a trench about 18” (45cm) deep, loosening the soil at the bottom with your fork, then mix in vegetable peelings, tea bags, comfrey leaves, pelleted poultry manure, compost, and shredded plain unprinted paper, that has been soaked in buckets of water in with the soil, and cover with additional soil or compost.
 Runner beans can’t be sown now, you’ll have to wait until the weather warms up in mid-May, but preparing your trench now will give you a water retentive bed, and the best possible start for your beans.

 If your ivy is not flowering, this is probably the best time to cut back overgrown ivy.
 Ivy is such a great plant to have in your garden, it provides food and shelter for so many creatures.
 Bees, butterflies, and birds, all benefit hugely from ivy.
 Ivy is a wonderful plant to enjoy all year round, but it’s wise to remove it from guttering, and anywhere else it has got, or is getting out of hand now.
 Although, if your ivy is flowering it is best to delay pruning your plants, as ivy flowers are such a valuable source of nectar and pollen for bees, butterflies, and other pollinating insects and the berries that follow, will sustain birds over the winter months.